 The Archives needs your help!

-Two great ways to build the collections:
+There are two great ways you can help build the Archives' collections:

 Guidelines for Donors

 The records of the official activities of George Fox and NWYM and their offices and officers are the property of the University and Yearly Meeting and may be deposited in the George Fox/NWYM Archives, with the exception of certain individual student and personnel records.
 The Archives reserves the right to dispose of unwanted material to its best advantage, unless prior arrangements have been made.

 The Archives will consider accepting written family history documents as well as personal papers if they are related to George Fox University (or previous institutions such as Pacific College, George Fox College, Western Evangelical Seminary or George Fox Seminary) or Northwest Yearly Meetings of Friends Church (or Oregon Yearly Meeting of Friends Church).
 The Archives will not consider accepting unassociated local inhabitant records, but will refer their donation to the Yamhill County Historical Society or the local Newberg Historical Society.